Efficient Model Performance Evaluation Using a Combination of Expert and Crowd-sourced Labels

 TL;DR: We develop a Bayesian model for estimating the performance of models, combining low-quality crowd-sourced labels with expert labels to reduce the bias and variance of estimates

 Abstract: As models, particularly large language models (LLMs), are deployed on increasingly challenging tasks, correctly evaluating their performance is growing in importance and difficulty.
-Expert human labelers are high-quality but scarce and expensive, while crowd-sourced labels are cheaper at scale but lower in quality.
-This paper proposes Maven (Model and Voter EvaluatioN), a hierarchical Bayesian model that combines these two label sources to produce estimates of model performance on binary tasks that are less biased than using crowd-sourced labels alone and have lower variance than using high-quality labels alone.
-By modeling the ranking induced by model predictions instead of their raw values, our approach is robust to a range of prediction distributions and achieves constant inference time regardless of dataset size.
-The Maven model enables the imputation of missing high-quality labels, allowing the estimation of a comprehensive suite of performance metrics.
-We validate our approach on both simulated data and production models at a major technology company.
-In one production model, Maven's estimate of model performance achieved equal variance and indistinguishable point estimates compared to the expert-only estimate, while reducing labeling cost by 42\%.
-Our results show that Maven is a practical solution for cost-effective, high-quality model evaluation at scale.
+Expert human labelers are high-quality but scarce and resource-intensive to obtain, while crowd-sourced labels are more readily accessible at scale but lower in quality.
+We propose Maven (Model And Voter EvaluatioN), a hierarchical Bayesian model that combines these two label sources to produce model performance estimates on binary tasks that are less biased than using crowd-sourced labels alone and have lower variance than using expert labels alone.
+By modeling the ranking of model scores, Maven is robust to a range of prediction distributions and achieves constant inference time regardless of dataset size.

 Submission Number: 2023